singhrakeshgkp/spring_security/readme.md

   - Annotate the config class with ```@EnableMethodSecurity``` annotation
   - Configure role on top of your resource using ```@PreAuthorize("hasAuthority('ROLE_ADMIN')")``` annotation

- ### Get User Details from DB- SpringSecurity-2
+ ### Get User Details from DB- SpringSecurity-2 using form based login
  - Role based access
  - Configured allowed roles using expression based access control ``` @PreAuthorize("hasAnyAuthority('USER','ADMIN')") ```

-### Configure Role based Authorization using request matcher - SpringSecurity-3
+### Configure Role based Authorization using request matcher - SpringSecurity-3 using form based login
 - ```requestMatchers("/greet","/hello")``` -> resource should be accessible by all(authenticated and unauthenticated) users
 - ```.requestMatchers("/customer/**").hasAnyAuthority("ADMIN","USER")``` -> Should be accessible by user having Admin or user role
 - ```.requestMatchers("/banklist/**").hasAnyAuthority("ADMIN")``` -> should be accessible by user having admin role only.

+### Configure Role based Authorization using request matcher - SpringSecurity-4 Securing rest apis